-Welcome to the Dementia with Lewy Body Support Group.
+Welcome to the Lewy Body Support Group.
 This is a service provided by the charity Rare Dementia Support (RDS) to support people affected by Dementia with Lewy Bodies (DLB).
 The pages here provide information about DLB, as well information on our DLB Support Meetings.

 For information about Rare Dementia Support, visit our homepage.

 Dementia with Lewy bodies (DLB) is a less common form of dementia that is closely related to Parkinson's disease.
 DLB is sometimes called Lewy body disease or Lewy body dementia.
 These are different names to describe the same condition.
 About 10-15% of all patients with dementia have DLB.
 This means that approximately 130,000 people in the UK have DLB.
 It affects both men and women, usually older than 65 years.